-Guidance for Local Cultural Councils and their Grantees in Response to COVID-19
+Guidance for LCCs and their Grantees in Response to COVID-19

 This page is meant to provide guidance to Local Cultural Councils (LCC) and their grantees on how to manage the LCC grant cycle in light of the COVID-19 outbreak.
 Circumstances are changing quickly.
 We will do our best to keep you abreast of any policies changes.
 You can also visit the agency’s COVID-19 Resource page.